pydio/cells-android-app/README.md

 # Cells Android Application

-This aplication is a light client for [Pydio Cells](https://pydio.com).
+This application is a light client for [Pydio Cells](https://pydio.com).

 It provides basic features to simply access and manage your files on your Android device.